abinit/abinit/doc/tutorial/gw1.md

 In this case, we use 17 bands to calculate the KS response function $\chi^{0}$.
-The dimension of $\chi^{0}$, as well as all the other matrices ($\chi$, $\epsilon^{-1}$) is determined by the cut-off energy [[ecuteps]]=3.6 Hartree, which yields 169 planewaves in our case.
+The dimension of $\chi^{0}$, as well as all the other matrices ($\chi$, $\epsilon^{-1}$) is determined by the cut-off energy [[ecuteps]] = 3.6 Hartree, which yields 169 planewaves in our case.

 Finally, we define the frequencies at which the screening must be evaluated:
 $\omega=0.0$ eV and the imaginary frequency $\omega= i 16.7$ eV.
 The latter is determined by